Luke Sayers: Carlton Football Club

-The club review led by Sayers also led to the sacking of David Teague as Carlton Football Club senior coach, when Sayers said in a statement “After careful consideration was taken and the necessary time to absorb the findings of the review... it was made clear that the decision needed to be made to part ways with David Teague”, after Sayers further stated "it was identified in the review, that there had been confusion associated with the game plan at times and on-field, the team has underdelivered in its ability to consistently defend, win the contest and apply pressure".
-Also, the club review led by Sayers found that Teague's coaching methods and gameplan were supported by only 30 percent of the club's players and the club's staff.
-The club review led by Sayers then led to the appointment of Michael Voss as the Carlton Football Club senior coach, as one of the other substantial personnel changes to the club's football department, when Sayers said in a statement "After a thorough and considered selection process, Voss's credentials and vast experience in football made him the right person for the job,".
+The club review also led to the sacking of David Teague as Carlton Football Club senior coach, with Sayers stating “After careful consideration was taken and the necessary time to absorb the findings of the review... it was made clear that the decision needed to be made to part ways with David Teague”, "it was identified in the review, that there had been confusion associated with the game plan at times and on-field, the team has underdelivered in its ability to consistently defend, win the contest and apply pressure".
+The club review found that Teague's coaching methods and gameplan were supported by only 30 percent of the club's players and club staff.
+Michael Voss employed as Carlton Football Club senior coach, was one of the other substantial personnel changes to the club's football department, when Sayers said in a statement "After a thorough and considered selection process, Voss's credentials and vast experience in football made him the right person for the job,".

 On 8 January 2025, an image of a lewd nature was briefly posted on his Twitter account before being deleted shortly thereafter.
 Sayers denied any involvement and claimed his account had been hacked, and his claim was verified following an investigation by the AFL Integrity Unit which cleared him of wrongdoing.
 Nevertheless, he elected to step down as president after the investigation was complete, departing the club on 22 January.
+In September 2026, an apology from Sayers was read to the Supreme Court of Victoria by his lawyer after a defamation action was brought by Cate Sayers.
+The apology backtracked on a claim Sayers had made in a statutory declaration that his former wife had posted a photograph of his penis in a tweet and tagged a female executive at Bupa.
+Ms Sayers argued her former husband also made false claims in the statement about her mental health and sexual history, and that the AFL investigation was inadequate.
+The two parties reached a settlement and the judge dismissed the proceedings.

 Order of Australia

-In 2019 Sayers was made a Member of the Order of Australia for his significant service to business, to people with a disability, and to the community.
+In 2019 Sayers was made a Member of the Order of Australia for his service to business, to people with a disability, and to the community.